timaschew/eslint/README.md

 [ESLint] is the pluggable linting utility for JavaScript and JSX

-`hound-eslint` is a Node service that polls `EsLintReviewJob`s from the `eslint_review` queue, lints code with `ESLint`, then pushes the results to the `high` queue, as `CompletedFileReviewJob`s.
+`hound-eslint` is a Node service that polls `EslintReviewJob`s from the `eslint_review` queue, lints code with `ESLint`, then pushes the results to the `high` queue, as `CompletedFileReviewJob`s.